grencez/grencez.dev/2024/sxpb-string-grammar-20240717/index.md

 - Task name includes a plain number `10`, which is interpreted as a string.
   - This is expected because we already know the field is a string at this point.
 - File content begins with several unquoted strings containing a single quote, comma, and period.
-  - This is fine because those characters have no special meaning in Sxpb.
+  - This is fine because those characters have no special meaning in SxPB.
 - File content includes double quotes within a multiline string.
   - This matches Python's behavior.